 by Dr. Will Cole

-1. Your gluten-free journey ends too soon.
+1. They quit too soon.

-5. You’re still eating cross-reactive foods.
+5. They still eat cross-reactive foods.

 If you’ve gone gluten-free and initially felt better but then hit a plateau, cross-reactivity may be the culprit.
 Labs can be done that test for foods that do not contain gluten but that the body could be reading as gluten due to similar protein molecules – a bit like a case of mistaken identity!